-Experience an enlightening river cruise, which will take you along the Rhône, Moselle, Rhine and the Nile in search of archaeological treasures at each port.
-We are delighted to have partnered with A-ROSA River Cruises in 2021 and with Croisi Europe in 2022 to offer these special tours in Europe, and in Egypt we cruise along the Nile in the MS Tamr Henna.
+Experience an enlightening river cruise, which will take you along the Rhône, the Guadalquivir & the Guadiana, the Nile and the Elbe in search of archaeological treasures at each port.
+We are delighted to have partnered with Croisi Europe and Variety Cruises to offer these special tours in Europe, and in Egypt we cruise along the Nile in the MS Nile Monarch or similar.
 Our cruises are designed to open up the enchanting world of river cruising to keen archaeology and history enthusiasts from all walks of life.
 What makes them unique is the accompanying package of fully exclusive, private excursions that have been skilfully crafted by our experts to enhance each itinerary.

 Each river we travel on will reveal a different story – uncover ancient ruins, discover archaeological splendours and find out how these major rivers functioned both as limits of empire and as conduits of trade.